 Use detergent made for wool

-Other detergents usually contain enzymes, bleach or have a PH value that can damage the wool fibers.
+Other detergents usually contain enzymes, bleach or have a PH value that can damage wool fibers.
 We suggest detergents like Klar or Sonett.

 If you don't have wool detergent available the best alternative is to use shampoo.
-Just like our hair gets stiff, dry, dead and weak when using the wrong soap, the same happens to the sheep's hair.
+Just like our hair gets stiff, dry, dead and weak when using the wrong soap, the same thing happens to the sheep's hair.

 Make sure the water you wash with is between 30-40° C. Quick temperature changes make the wool shrink.